RJ Luis Jr. scores 20 as No. 6 St. John's blows out Butler 78-57 to reach Big East semifinals

 One game after posting the program's first triple-double this century, Kadary Richmond finished with 15 points, nine assists and eight rebounds for the Red Storm (28-4).
 Aaron Scott also scored 15 for St. John's, which has won seven straight games — and 17 of 18 since the new year.

 Coming off the school's first outright Big East regular-season title in 40 years, the Johnnies hold the top seed at the conference tournament for the first time since 1986.
-They'll play No. 4 seed Xavier or fifth-seeded and 25th-ranked Marquette in the first semifinal Friday night at Madison Square Garden.
+They'll play No. 25 Marquette in the first semifinal Friday night at Madison Square Garden, after the fifth-seeded Golden Eagles rallied for an 89-87 win over No. 4 seed Xavier.

 After going 23 years without reaching the Big East semis, the Red Storm have made it twice in two seasons under 72-year-old Hall of Fame coach Rick Pitino.
 The resurgent Johnnies are seeking their fourth Big East Tournament title and first since 2000.